MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/dual-write/scm-field-service-procurement.md

 - Procurement categories templates.
 Some examples are:
   - Procurement categories
   - Pro
-  - Product category hierarchy ro
+  - Product category hierarchy
   - Product category assignments
-- Vendor templates, such as Vendor V2 (see also the note following this list).
+- Vendor templates, such as Vendor V2
 - Contact person template, for example Dataverse Contacts V2
 - Worker template, such as Worker

-This will ensure that all documents (purchase orders and Product receipts) in Supply Chain Management are available in Dataverse.
+Synchronizing the tables ensures that all documents (purchase orders and Product receipts) in Supply Chain Management are available in Dataverse.

 ### Account and Vendor tables
-The Field Service Purchase Order relies on the Account entity to track Vendors.
+The Field Service Purchase Order relies on the Account table to track Vendors.
 This means that the Dataverse tables for Purchase Order use the Account to track Vendor.
-In order to accommodate this key difference, there are four key workflows that must be enabled which will keep the Accounts as Vendors in sync.
+In order to accommodate this key difference, there are four workflows that must be enabled to keep the Accounts as Vendors in sync.

-The following four processes must be activated:
+The following four workflows must be activated:

-- Create Vendors in Accounts Entity
+- Create Vendors in Accounts table
-- Create Vendors in Vendors Entity
+- Create Vendors in Vendors table
-- Update Vendors in Accounts Entity
+- Update Vendors in Accounts table
-- Update Vendors in Vendors Entity
+- Update Vendors in Vendors table

-If OneFSSCM installs because both Field Service and Supply Chain Management Extended are present, these workflows will be enabled automatically.
-If Field Service is not present, but an organization would still like to integrate the Purchase Order tables with Dataverse, this should be possible but it will require that these workflows are activated.
+If OneFSSCM installs because both Field Service and Supply Chain Management Extended are installed, these workflows will be enabled automatically.
+If Field Service is not present, but you want to integrate the Purchase Order tables with Dataverse, then you must activate these workflows.

-In either case, unless an organization is starting from scratch, it may be necessary to ensure that all Vendors are created in Dataverse as Accounts before creating Purchase Orders, otherwise you may see errors.
+In either case, unless you are starting from scratch, you might have to ensure that all Vendors are created in Dataverse as Accounts before creating Purchase Orders.
+Ootherwise you may see errors.

 ### Initial sync

-Once all of the prerequisites are in place, if you want existing purchase orders and product receipts to be available in both systems, then you should do an initial sync of the following templates:
+Once all of the prerequisites are in place, if you want existing purchase orders and product receipts to be available in both systems, then do an initial sync of the following templates:

 - Purchase Order Header V2
 - CDS Purchase Order Line